joelshepherd/tabliss/TRANSLATING.md

 # Adding Translations

-This document gives you a step by step guide for how to add your own translations to Tabliss!
+This document gives you a step by step guide for how to add your own translations to Tab Nine!
 Translations are currently only available for the main dashboard (not the settings menu).

 1. Fork and checkout the repository